East Hastings (composition)

-"East Hastings" is a 1997 song by the Canadian rock band Godspeed You!
-Black Emperor from the 1998 CD release of their debut album F♯ A♯ ∞ and is perhaps best known for its use in the film 28 Days Later in an edited version.
+"East Hastings" is a three-part composition by Canadian post-rock band Godspeed You!
+Black Emperor from the 1998 CD release of their debut studio album F♯ A♯ ∞.
 The song is named after East Hastings Street in Vancouver's Downtown Eastside.

-Structure
+The composition consists of three movements: "Nothing's Alrite in Our Life..." / "The Dead Flag Blues (Reprise)", "The Sad Mafioso...", and "Drugs in Tokyo" / "Black Helicopter".